shekhargulati/52-technologies-in-2016/02-sbt/README.md

 ### sbt says Hello

-Now, let's create a new Scala file `HelloSbt.scala` inside `src/main/scala` and place the following contents in it.
+Now, let's create a new Scala file `HelloSbt.scala` inside `src/main/scala` and place the following contents in it:

 ```scala
 object HelloSbt extends App {